 There’s another benefit of downsizing while your parents are fully cognizant.

-They can designate who gets what personal memento.
+They can designate who gets what personal mementos.
 Who will get your mother’s wedding ring?
 Your father’s?
 Who should receive the dining room set that’s been in your family for three generations?
 Who should get their car?

 I could keep going, but instead, I’m going to save the rest of my tips for next week.